 To the extent a bankruptcy court has been authorized by the district court to conduct jury trials, if the bankruptcy court grants the jury demand under Fed.
 R. Bankr.
 P. 9015(a) and a party has refused consent to the bankruptcy court's conduct of the jury trial, then any party may file a motion to withdraw the reference with the district court within 14 days of the entry of an order granting the jury demand in accordance with Miss.
 Bankr.
 L.R.
-5011-1, attaching a copy of the bankruptcy court's order and a copy of the party's refusal to consent.
+5011-1, attaching a copy of the bankruptcy court's refusal to consent.
 If no party timely files such a motion to withdraw the reference, the bankruptcy court will strike the jury demand.